- Local Business

 About Curiosities of Lyndale

-This summer LNA is teaming up with artist Carly Schmitt, the Youth Farm and Market Project and our neighborhood block clubs to wrap neighborhood utility boxes with meaningful images of objects from the Lyndale community.
+The Curiosities of Lyndale is a public art project organized by LNA with artist Carly Schmitt and Youth Farm designed to wrap neighborhood utility boxes with meaningful images of objects from the Lyndale community.

 The question we're asking people to think about when they are picking out objects is What are some unique objects in your home, that best represent you, your story, and your community?
-We want you to bring YOUR Objects to be photographed at upcoming events.
 For more information contact Mark at 612.824.9402 x 16.

 Latest Community Updates